-The Wall-E builders club was later conceptualized and interestingly, even before the popular Disney movie was released.
+The Wall-E builders club was later conceptualized before the popular Disney movie had been released.
 Michael McMaster said, “In October 2007, Scot Washburn formed the Wall-E Builders Club.
 All the team had at that time, were a handful of still images, a B&L website and a movie trailer for reference.”

-Senna joined the Wall-E club in 2010 and on seeing there were no working models built, he invited McMaster to team up.
-While McMaster worked on the drive train, Senna worked out the body, arms and head dimensions.
+Senna joined the Wall-E club in 2010 and on seeing there were no working Wall-E models built, he invited McMaster to join the team.
+Senna worked out the body, arms, and head dimensions while McMaster worked on the drive train.
 “Both tasks were very intense and after 2.5 years of development we had the first working model of Wall-E!,” explains Senna.

-As there weren’t any shelf parts or mechanisms available, everything was hand fabricated.
+As there weren’t any hobbyist shelf parts or mechanisms available, everything was hand fabricated from scratch.
 “We did a lot of research before building, including collecting every image we could get our hands on of Wall-E. As it was an animated character, it so often broke the laws of physics (and sometimes even physical space limitations), which we had to work around!” said, McMaster.

-To move Wall-E’s head up and down, Senna used linear actuators for robots, “Wall-E was the first project I used Progressive Automations actuators to not only move the head but also to raise its arms.”
-The actuators used were the PA-14 series mini actuator with a 1inch and 2inch throw and a 50lbs force rating.
+To replicate the appearance of a real Wall-E robot, Senna used electric linear actuators to move Wall-E’s head up and down, “Wall-E was the first project I used Progressive Automations actuators to not only move the head but also to raise its arms.”
+The actuators used were the PA-14-1-50 to move the head and PA-14-2-150 for moving the arm.

-Senna explains how the actuator creates the required motion on Wall-E, “I control the head with a standard speed controller that is plugged into the remote-control receiver for moving with the transmitter sticks.
+Senna explains how our actuators can create the required motion on Wall-E in real life, “I control the head with a standard speed controller that is plugged into the remote-control receiver for moving with the transmitter sticks.
 The arm actuator is run by a PIC chip that I programmed to perform certain automated actions with a press of a button the robot actuator raises the arm and the arm waves, the arm stops waving, then lowers back down.”

 McMaster and Senna also discussed the use of Progressive Automations actuators, “We required actuators that were durable, reliable and easy to configure to our application.
 We chose Progressive Automations because of the large range of force and stroke options available.
 The actuators have been used for over 7 years since we bought them, and we have never had a single issue or failure.
 These are tough actuators!”

 We were also privileged to meet and sponsor McMaster and Senna at the 2018 WonderCon!
-They were able to build these robots with the help of our linear actuators, and even hosted their own workshop at this year's convention to discuss how exactly they built their amazing robots in Room 210.
+They were able to build these robots with the help of our linear actuators, and even hosted their own workshop at WonderCon 2018 to discuss how exactly they built their amazing robots in Room 210.
 Check out the video of WonderCon 2018 below.

 If you’ve watched the movie, one can easily connect with the Wall-E character.
 His unique and friendly manner has an effect on everyone he meets in not just the science fiction film but also in reality at the Anaheim WonderCon show.
 “We have had some incredibly positive reactions.
 A handful had become so emotional that they cried tears of joy when they interacted with Wall-E!
 Small children love this big-eyed, big heart robot and while they’re hesitant at first, usually warm up after a brief interaction,” explains McMaster.

 Both McMaster and Senna are working on multiple other projects, most of them being new robot designs.
-They, however, do hope to add more functionality to Wall-E as time allows.
-“With the publicity Wall-E has received recently; the club has become very active.
+However, they do hope to add more functionality to their real life Wall-E as time allows.
+“With the publicity, Wall-E has received recently; the club has become very active.
 There are multiple builds taking place, and many new developments such as 3D printing, which brings a whole new level of construction techniques to the club.”